Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given zero parameters, existing output schema, and simple functionality, the description is fully complete.
-It explains what the tool returns and its relevance to other tools.
+Given the tool's simplicity (no parameters, read-only, output schema exists), the description is fully complete.
+It covers what the tool does, what it returns, and how its output connects to other tools.
+No additional context is needed.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.